Token Total per PR

 Why It Matters

-Normalizing cost by PR complexity (lines changed) helps identify outlier PRs where spend is disproportionate to the work produced.
-Over time, tracking cost trends reveals whether prompt practices, agent configurations, or workflow improvements are translating into real efficiency gains.
+Normalizing tokens by PR complexity (lines changed) helps identify outlier PRs where agent work is disproportionate to the code produced.
+Over time, tracking token trends reveals whether prompt practices, agent configurations, or workflow improvements are translating into real efficiency gains.

 How It's Calculated

-1. Identify all Claude Code sessions associated with a PR via session-to-PR correlation (commit SHAs, branch names, or explicit metadata).
+- Identify all Claude Code or Copilot CLI sessions associated with a PR via session-to-PR correlation (commit SHAs, branch names, or explicit metadata).

 for session in pr.correlated_sessions